Viradj/energy-price-adjuster-personal/README.md

 While this project is functional, there is a better, more efficient API available for accessing energy prices.
 If you're looking for a more robust and reliable solution, I recommend using that API for professional purposes.

-### Credits
-This project was created by me, with support and guidance from ChatGPT to clean up and refine the code.

 ### Example Output

 ```json